Available Sophia Courses for Incoming First Year Students

 SW 202 Introduction to Social Work (3)

 This course is an introduction to the profession of social work through an exploration of social work issues related to increasing the well being of, and making a difference with, individuals, families, groups, communities, organizations, and society.
 Course includes an examination of social work global and national practices, case studies, policies, values and ethics, research, and literature of social work.
-Overview of the different fields in which social workers engage in leadership positions, including global social work, medical and health care social work, public policy analysis and planning, political social work, program administration, clinical/mental health social work (psychotherapy and counseling), criminal justice (forensic) social work, school social work, gerontological social work, and child welfare/family services social work, including social work practice with trauma-informed care and the application of neuroscience.
+Overview of the different fields in which social workers engage in leadership positions and participate in interdisciplinary practice with other professionals.
+This includes medical/health care social work, military/VA social work, public policy analysis and planning, political social work, program administration, clinical/mental health social work (psychotherapy and counseling), criminal justice (forensic) social work, school social work, gerontological social work, child welfare/family services social work, including social work practice with trauma-informed care and the application of neuroscience, disability advocacy/accommodation, international social work, and environmental/ecological justice.
 This course is excellent preparation for entry into any field, taught by faculty who have experience in the field, and also satisfies an LO2 Women’s Voices and LO3 Social Responsibility.
-Section 71383 also satisfies LO2 Critical Thinking Seminar.
+Section 71352 also satisfies LO2 Critical Thinking Seminar.

 Return to top of page